Kristina01111000/Drws_site/README.md

 -> make a different button to make sure its not the image that is acusing the problem added link test to quiz page: https://growingholistically.com/quiz/ clicked it 4 times, check tomorrow

+tried campaign monitor, can only put audio in if i hardcode the email in HTML, i can do it should I ?